CAMPING AND THE DUTCH OVEN

 · lip on the lid so the coals won't roll off

-· 10 inches across.
+· 10" across.
 It seems that most recipes assume a 12 inch and so we modify the number of briquettes required appropriately.

-In this pic, you can also see our briquette lighting tower.
-Put a handful of paper in the bottom, the number of briquettes you need for your recipe, light paper, wait about 10-15 minutes and your briquettes are ready to go.
+In this photo, you can also see our briquette lighting tower.
+Put a handful of paper in the bottom, the number of briquettes you need for your recipe in the top, light the paper, wait about 10 – 15 minutes and your briquettes are ready to go.

-This what it looks like when it's in action.
-The cast iron gets very, very hot, which is why you need the lid lifter.
-We also have a pair of welding gloves that come in handy as well.
+This is what it looks like in action.
+The cast iron gets very, very hot, which is why we like lid lifter.
+We also have a pair of welding gloves that come in handy.

 Check out Back Woods Home for the Seven Secrets of Dutch Oven Cooking.